-"MB - 5", "MB - 6", etc., which are used as power-supply symbols throughout the text, correspond with those shown in the "POWER SUPPLY CIRCUIT" in the wiring diagram.
+"MB-5", "MB-6", etc., which are used as powersupply symbols throughout the text, correspond with those shown in "POWER SUPPLY ROUTING" in the wiring diagram.

-Accordingly, using the "POWER SUPPLY CIR-CUIT" and wiring diagrams permits service personnel to understand the entire electrical arrangement of a system.
+Accordingly, using "POWER SUPPLY ROUTING" and wiring diagrams permits service personnel to understand the entire electrical arrangement of a system.